 What was your first concert?

-The last concert I saw was the Crossroads Concert that was held at Madison Square Garden which featured all these amazing guitar players…
+The last concert I saw was the Crossroads Concert which was held at Madison Square Garden and featured all these amazing guitar players…

 First album you ever bought?

 The first album I ever bought was a Stylistics album, from about 1973…